See all > Preventative health and wellness

 How to practice self-care while social distancing

-The COVID-19 pandemic has left many of us grappling with low mood, anxiety and depression.
-And if you were struggling with mental health challenges before the pandemic, isolation has made it difficult or impossible to access your usual services and supports.
+The COVID-19 pandemic has left many of us grappling with low mood, anxiety, and depression.
+And if you were struggling with mental health challenges before the pandemic, isolation has made it difficult or impossible to access your usual supports.
 But in times of adversity and stress, self-care is more important than ever.
-So we’ve compiled a list of self-care strategies to reduce stress while social distancing.
+Here’s a list of self-care strategies to reduce stress while social distancing.

 While you’re only supposed to go out for essentials, you can stay in and still be social.
 That’s why many people are beginning to use the term “physical distancing” instead.
 FaceTime, Zoom, Houseparty and other platforms let you see your nearest and dearest, while still keeping your distance.
 Make a date to have a coffee with a friend or organize a family dinner, virtually.
 Or try an old-fashioned telephone call.
 Even texts and group chats can help you feel more connected.
 Humans are hard-wired to be social, and maintaining our connections to each other is even more important in times like these.